2. Restore Consent-Based Citizenship

 Now, to be clear, Congress does have the power to adopt a policy of birthplace citizenship (jus soli).
 But it is not required to do so.
 And it has never actually done so.
 And it should not do so.

-Jus soli is not the right policy for a republic.
-It is harming our republic.
+Jus soli is the wrong policy for a republic.
+It is manifestly harming our republic.
 It is encouraging unlawful entry and birth tourism.
 It is disrupting our institutions.
 It is disturbing our domestic tranquillity.

-Jus soli is being imposed on us through an unfortunate misreading of an 1898 Supreme Court ruling.
+Jus soli is being imposed on us through an unfortunate misreading of an 1898 Supreme Court ruling, Wong Kim Ark.
 Advocates of birthplace citizenship have tried to justify that misreading by pointing to the unfortunate omission of a single word in an 1866 congressional speech transcript.

-To be clear, the Fourteenth Amendment does make automatic citizens of the children of permanent resident aliens, and that is a sound policy.
+To be clear, the Fourteenth Amendment does make automatic citizens of the children of permanent resident aliens, and that is a good policy.
 But it does not do so with respect to the children of sojourners and unlawful entrants.
-Repeat.
-It does not.

-So what should we do?
-Congress should restore the Constitution’s default policy, by statute.
-If necessary, the president should restore it by executive action.
+So, what should we do?
+Congress should restore the Constitution’s default policy.
+It should do so by statute, if possible, and if necessary, the president should restore it by executive action.
 Congress has implicitly delegated that power to him through the Immigration Act, which simply quotes the Fourteenth Amendment‘s Citizenship Clause verbatim.
-If all else fails, we should amend the Constitution.
+And finally, if all else fails, we should amend the Constitution.

 It’s time to restore the Founders’ original policy of consent-based citizenship.